Where have the legendary developers from back then gone?

 Second Dinner: Ben Brode’s financially strong Marvel project

 There is probably no ex-Blizzard legend who was able to gather such a large fanbase around him in such a short time: Ben Brode became known for his friendliness, infectious laugh and hilarious actions.
 Our tip: check out Ben Brode’s Un’Goro Rap.
 In 2018, Brode took his hat and founded his own developer studio Second Dinner just three months later.
 This was finally followed in 2019 by the announcement that the studio had not only found a notable partner, but was also fully funded: In a collaboration with Marvel, Brode was able to secure a cash injection of $30,000,000 (!).
 Together with ex-Blizzard greats such as Production Director Yong Woo and Art Director Jomaro Kindred, work is now in full swing on a Unity-based Marvel game.
 Due to the absolutely enormous investment on the part of Marvel, for which Brode says he had to make no compromises, the studio also offers its employees something that cannot be taken for granted in the indie sector: financial security.
-Brode sums it up aptly on his website, “Here, you feel like you’re in a strong start-up – except you don’t have to worry about running out of before the next milestone!”
+Brode sums it up aptly on his website, “Here, you feel like you’re in a strong start-up – except you don’t have to worry about running out of money before the next milestone!”
 In any case, we wish Ben every success.

 Ben Brode was able to make a precision landing with a Studio Second Dinner: A cooperation with Marvel and several million dollars in financing bode well.